 There’s also an extended appearance of Balaton, Mula and Pralix’s grandfather in the story.
 Balaton even appears when Mula, Pralix and Romana gather together the crowds of Zanak to listen to them in overthrowing the Captain.
 Balaton is also one of the victims influenced by the Captain’s goodness.

 The scenes where Romana, Mula and Pralix are gathering the Zanak people together to form a rebellion was interesting to read and very different to the TV version.
 It seems everyone on Zanak is rebelling as they come to the Citadel, contrasting to with it being Romana, Mula and the ‘Mentiads’.

-There are also some new scenes where the Doctor and Romana are being subject to a holographic chamber of torture by the Pirate Planet.
+There are also some new scenes where the Doctor and Romana are being subject to a holographic chamber of torture by the Pirate Captain.
 This includes a sequence where the Doctor faces his fear of meeting a Dalek.
 Yes!
 That’s right!
 A Dalek appears in this story.
 Even Jon Culshaw voices the Dalek.

 In ‘Part Four’, the resolution of how the Doctor survived his ‘death’ by walking the plank is very different in the book compared to the TV version.
 In the book, we have the first chapter of ‘Part Four’ where the Doctor is falling through into the heart of Zanak.
 He seems to be falling forever here.

 But it turns out that the Doctor was rescued by Romana, who pilots the TARDIS and eventually decides to not do it by the book.
 This was intriguing to read and provides a whole new interpretation of how the Doctor managed to escape death and meet up with the Captain and everyone else again.